Gluten-Free Cranberry Oat Scones

 Gluten-Free Pumpkin Cranberry Scones With Nutmeg Glaze

-These gluten-free pumpkin cranberry scones are soft, buttery and finished with the most delicious nutmeg glaze.
-In this recipe, I have also added cranberries which makes these fall scones extra tasty.
-These pumpkin cranberry scones are undoubtedly my favourite fall snack.
-I love making scones because they are easy.
-In this recipe, I made them […] Read More
+These gluten-free pumpkin cranberry scones are soft, buttery, filled with cranberries and finished with the most delicious nutmeg glaze.
+These pumpkin cranberry scones are undoubtedly my favourite fall snack, especially during pumpkin season 🙂 I love making scone recipes because there is nothing complicated about them.
+In this recipe, I used a pie dish to bake […] Read More